 Why It’s Time To Trade Your Lip Filler For A Lip Lift

-While temporary, hyaluronic acid-based lip fillers like Restylane® are synonymous with a voluptuous (read: Instagram-friendly) smile They offer a quick fix but tend to come with short-term results which is why longer lasting fixes have started to take hold.
+While temporary, hyaluronic acid-based lip fillers like Restylane® are synonymous with a voluptuous (read: Instagram-friendly) smile, they only offer short-term results.
+So, it should come as no suprise that longer lasting fixes have started to take hold.
 According to the American Society of Plastic Surgeons, there were nearly 31,000 surgical (i.e. non-injectable) lip augmentations performed in the U.S. in 2018 — a 66 percent increase from 2000 and 4 percent boost from the previous year.

 The Rise of Lip Lifts